The shipping industry is a complex beast.

 It's common for shipping procedures and instructions to contain various abbreviations and acronyms unfamiliar to most of us.
 What makes these even more complicated is that each can have multiple definitions.

-Today, we're going to aim to reduce any confusion for you while covering the main definitions of what exactly CFC is in shipping.
+Today, we will aim to reduce any confusion for you while covering the main definitions of what exactly CFC is in shipping.

 Grab your compass, and get ready to sail through this article.